jonburdon/windy-millers-bakery/README.md

 1. Apply understanding of how to use CRUD calls to mongodb using Python with Flask application
 2. Build HTML based user interface to demonstrate CRUD calls in action
 3. Style the above using the Materialize framework for improved UX
-4. Document the project for future reference
-5. Build the project in a time efficient and effective manner to meet initial spec precisely, enhancing this with 'nice to have' features only if time allows.
+4. Build the project in a time efficient and effective manner to meet initial spec precisely, enhancing this with 'nice to have' features only if time allows.

 #### <a name="project-spec"></a> Project Aims